Welcome to New Resident, Jimmy…

 sell one’s cars on the road, but it is not legal to park perpendicular to the road

-his troops to issue warnings, not tickets, until it’s properly signed. [the signs are now in place.
+(unless signed/striped).
+Sandy has posted “parallel parking only” signs there and Chief Thacker advised his troops to issue warnings, not tickets, until it was properly signed. [the signs are now in place.
 However, some people are still parking at an angle!
 Expect tickets when you do this.]

 Also, it seems that for some years, when people have called 911 to complain of a problem

 at Granite Park (27th E), they have gotten passed back and forth to Unified Police Dept

 and Sandy Police and neither has indicated that they actually have jurisdiction over the

 park.
 Well, that problem is now fixed, thanks both to UPD Det.
 Paula Stinson and to

 Chief Thacker, who again had to do quite a bit of research and coordination to determine